-When seeking new suppliers and other partners, we conduct due diligence.
-We have a Responsible Supply Chain Management policy which provides guidance on what we expect from our suppliers with regard to human trafficking, bribery, and conflict minerals.
+When seeking new suppliers and other partners we conduct due diligence.
+We have a Responsible Supply Chain Management policy which provides guidance on what we expect from our suppliers with regards to human trafficking, bribery and conflict minerals.
 We also conduct annual due diligence for conflict minerals risks.

-Refer to Frontgrade's Responsible Supply Chain Management policy
+Refer to Responsible Supply Chain Management policy

-Working with Government officials
+Working with Government officials^{†}

-The United States Government (USG) has adopted specific laws and regulations on providing gifts and hospitality to certain USG employees, including USG Executive Branch employees (political appointees and civilian and military personnel), Legislative Branch employees (members of the U.S. Congress and congressional employees), and Judicial Branch employees.
-The U.S. Government Gratuities policy sets out what is and what is not permissible and is in addition to the Company's Gifts and Hospitality policy requirements.
+The United States Government (USG) has adopted specific laws and regulations on providing gifts and hospitality to certain USG employees, which includes USG Executive Branch employees (political appointees and civilian and military personnel), Legislative Branch employees (members of the U.S. Congress and congressional employees) and Judicial Branch employees.
+The US Government Gratuities policy sets out what is and what is not permissible and is in addition to the Gifts and Hospitality policy requirements.

-Governments in some parts of the world have more stringent requirements with regard to gifts and hospitality that are offered to officials.
-Breaches of these laws and regulations can be serious offenses.
-If dealing with government officials, make sure you understand any rules and regulations that apply to the country you are in, and if in doubt, seek advice from one of the lawyers on the Legal team.
+Governments in some parts of the world have more stringent requirements with regard to gifts and hospitality that is offered to officials.
+Breaches of these laws and regulations can be serious offences.
+If dealing with government officials, make sure you understand any rules and regulations that apply to the country you are in and if in doubt seek advice from one of the lawyers on the Legal team.

 With regard to state and other similar delegations, it is acceptable to demonstrate and explain our products and to make them feel welcome.
-However, because some countries have very strict restrictions on hosting State Trade delegations, you should seek specific legal advice to ensure that what you're planning is acceptable.
-There should never be any attempt to seek improper advantage or decisions by doing so.
+However, because some countries have very strict restrictions on hosting State Trade delegations, you should take specific legal advice to check that what you're planning is acceptable and there should never be any attempt to seek improper advantage or decisions by doing so.

-If you are asked to provide information in connection with a government or regulatory agency investigation, you must ensure any information you provide is accurate and true.
-Always seek advice from a lawyer on the Legal team before responding to any such requests.
+If you are asked to provide information in connection with a government or regulatory agency investigation, you must ensure any information provided is accurate and true.
+Always seek advice from one of the lawyers on the Legal team before responding to any such requests.

-The hiring of an ex-government official is subject to additional legal requirements in many countries, and Frontgrade must consider these additional legal requirements and take external advice where necessary before hire.
-If in doubt, always seek advice from one of the lawyers on the Legal team, the relevant Human Resources personnel, or refer to the Hiring Current and Former USG Employees policy.
+The hiring of an ex-government official is subject to additional legal requirements in many countries and Frontgrade must consider any such additional checks and take external advice where necessary before hire.
+If in doubt, always seek advice from one of the lawyers on the Legal team or the relevant Human Resources function or refer to the Hiring Current and Former USG Employees policy.

-[†] Refer to USG Gratuities policy
+† Refer to USG Gratuities policy

-^{} Refer to Frontgrade's Hiring Current and Former USG Employees policy
+Refer to Hiring Current and Former USG Employees policy